 This unique model allows the agency to offer timely, affordable (including free) counselling and support without being bound by restrictions based on gender, age, geography or presenting issues.
 It also allows MFFS to complement existing services (as opposed to competing with them for the same pools of traditional funding) thus reducing pressures on these services.
 MFFS is committed to building and contributing to healthy, healing communities.

-The pandemic forced us to consider online platforms to continue our services … an unintended consequence is that it allowed us to expand our services via these secure online platforms to rural and remote regions, as well as expand across the country to anyone ages 13 and older.
+The pandemic forced us to consider online platforms to continue our services … an unintended consequence is that it allowed us to expand our services via these secure online platforms to rural and remote regions, as well as expand across the country.

 Please note we are an outpatient, by appointment service.

 Our services are intended for those who cannot afford typical private therapy rates (proof may be required) and are not eligible for public services.
 Please note that our counsellors/social workers are typically newer graduates or interns on school practicums therefore if you are looking for experienced (for example 5-plus years) you should instead contact private therapists or direct service providers within the public sector, such as Fraser Health or Vancouver Coastal Health Mental Health and Addiction Services, Ministry of Children and Family Development (MCFD) Child and Youth Mental Health, School District Counsellors or non-profit agencies in your community that are funded by Health Authorities, Schools Districts or MCFD.

 WE PROVIDE LOW BARRIER OUTPATIENT COUNSELLING AND SUPPORT